-- The objects inside (or intersecting) the rectangular region will be selected when the mouse is released.
+- The objects intersecting (or inside) the rectangular region will be selected when the mouse is released.

-- The default mode in VectorStyler, is to select objects inside the rectangular region.
+- The default mode in VectorStyler, is to select objects intersecting the rectangular region.

-- To set the selection mode to intersecting objects, enable the Intersecting Selection option in the Select menu.
+- To set the selection mode to inside the marque, disable the Intersecting Selection option in the Select menu.

 - The Intersecting Selection command of the Select menu enables or disables the intersecting selection mode.
 When enabled, objects intersecting the marquee (box or lasso) are selected.
 When disabled, only objects which are fully inside the marquee are selected.